dellis23/disrupt/README.md

 A python "tool" for "interacting" with the terminals of "friends" and "colleagues".

+## Installation

+    pip install disrupt

+`pex` packages are planned to enable downloading and running without installation.

 ## Usage

 Get a list of users on the box you're on, and take a note of the terminal: